Skip to content

 Set up the integration in Coralogix

-1. In your Coralogix toolbar, navigate to Data Flow > Integrations.
+1. Access Data Flow > Integrations.

 2. From the Integrations section, select Kubernetes Complete Observability.